mpostol/ASMD/README.md

 ## Preface

-OPC Unified Architecture (OPC UA) is the next generation of OPC.
-One of the most important improvements in OPC UA is a powerful Address Space and Information Model concepts.
-OPC UA allows for the presentation of a real-time process and underlying infrastructure as a consistent information model built up with nodes.
+OPC Unified Architecture (OPC UA) is the next generation solution compared to OPC Classic.
+One of the most important improvements in OPC UA is a powerful Address Space and Information Model concept.
+OPC UA allows exposing real-time process data and underlying infrastructure as a consistent information model built up with nodes.
 The process model is represented by nodes, attributes, and their mutual relationships.
-Therefore, this powerful concept allows us to present in OPC UA not only raw process data but also complete information about the process state and process environment.
-The flexibility of UA ensures that no existing or future system is too complex to be exposed via OPC UA.
-Of course, such flexibility leads to difficulties during configuration, that’s why the Address Space Model Designer (ASMD) design environment has been born.
+Therefore, using OPC UA this powerful concept allows us to expose not only raw process data but also entire consistent information about the process state and behavior.
+The flexibility of the OPC UA ensures that no existing or future systems are too complex to be exposed via OPC UA.
+Of course, such flexibility leads to difficulties during design, development, and deployment, that’s why the Object Oriented-Internet Address Space Model Designer (ASMD) was born.

-The  OOI - OPC UA Address Space Model Designer supports the graphical design of the process model using **OPC UA Information and Address Space** concepts.
-The embedded model compiler may be used to generate all required file formats necessary to deploy custom models using any existing Software Development Kit.
-It is compliant with the OPC UA Specifications [OPC UA Part 3][Opc.UA.Part3] and [OPC UA Part 5][Opc.UA.Part5] and is a consistent part of the broader concept [Object-Oriented Internet](https://commsvr.gitbook.io/ooi/).
+The  OOI ASMD supports the graphical design of the process model using OPC UA Information and Address Space concepts.
+The embedded model compiler may be used to generate all required file formats necessary to deploy custom models on the client, server, publisher and subscriber side using any existing Software Development Kit.
+It is compliant with the OPC UA Specifications [OPC UA Part 3][Opc.UA.Part3], [OPC UA Part 5][Opc.UA.Part5], and [OPC UA Part 6][Opc.UA.Part6].
+By design, it is also a consistent part of the broader concept [Object-Oriented Internet](https://commsvr.gitbook.io/ooi/).

 > **NOTE**:
 >